 Per Diem vs. Pro Re Nata

-The terms “Per diem” and “Pro re nata” are often used interchangeably in the medical field.
-However, there is a slight difference between the two terms.
+The terms “Per diem” and “Pro re nata” are often used interchangeably in the healthcare setting.

 What is a PRN Order?

-For example, a patient with bronchiectasis may have a PRN order for suctioning mucus from their airways.
-This means that the respiratory therapist would only suction the patient when mucus is interfering with the patient’s breathing, rather than on a fixed schedule.
+For instance, a patient with bronchiectasis might have a PRN order for airway suctioning.
+In this case, the respiratory therapist is instructed to perform suctioning only when excess mucus is obstructing the patient’s breathing, rather than on a fixed schedule.

 What Does PRN Mean for a Job?